DJrizzley/literature/novels/moby_dick.md

 steel pens.

-CHAPTER 66.
-The Shark Massacre.
+# CHAPTER 66.
+The Shark Massacre

 When in the Southern Fishery, a captured Sperm Whale, after long and weary toil, is brought alongside late at night, it is not, as a general